Jinx (Blackwood novel): Reception

 According to The New York Times, Jinx is magical and brilliant, a world wonderfully imagined, with "scenes that delight, enchant and thrill.".
 The book was selected as a Best Book of 2013 by Kirkus Reviews, School Library Journal, Booklist, the Chicago Public Library, and Amazon.

-The Guardian reviewer, ChristopherW wrote of Jinx's Magic, "I hate starting a series part way through, but the author did a good job of filling me in with the story so far.
+The Guardian reviewer ChristopherW wrote of Jinx's Magic, "I hate starting a series part way through, but the author did a good job of filling me in with the story so far.
 I'm going to read the first book in the series very soon.
 I'd recommend this to fans of anything magical!"

 Of Jinx's Fire, Kirkus Reviews said, "A solid conclusion to a trilogy ... threaded with proper amounts of heroism, humor and ingenious twists of character."

 Jinx was among the purchases made by President Obama for his daughters, at a D.C. area independent bookstore on the 2013 Thanksgiving weekend Small Business Saturday.

-Other Books

-As Karen Schwabach, the author has four middle-grades historical novels published by Penguin Random House:

-A Pickpocket's Tale (2008), recipient of the 2002 manuscript Sidney Taylor Book Award;